nicklotz/kubeconcepts/public/02-kubernetes-controllers-and-networking.md

 9. Create a headless NGINX service.

-> Headless services allow clients to connect to a pod directly.
-This is accomplished by setting the ClusterIP to `none`.
+> **Headless services** (ClusterIP set to `None`) don't provide load balancing.
+Instead, DNS returns the IP addresses of all pods directly, allowing clients to implement their own load balancing or connect to specific pods.

 ```
 cat << EOF > myheadlessnginxservice.yaml